fylobc/fylobc.github.io/_parts/Part_1.md

 <p>The more important reason for gold’s value today is that it is useful as a store of wealth.
 It’s very durable, relatively rare (though not too rare) and it’s easy to spot counterfeits.
 It also doesn’t require third-party backing: you’re not relying on a government or a bank to back up its value.
 A counterexample is money in a bank account, which is basically an I.O.U. from the bank promising to give you that money if you ask for it back.
 If the bank goes bankrupt, the money is lost.
 By contrast, if you own a bar of gold, you’ll always have it (so long as you don’t lose it yourself).</p>

-<p>Another counterexample is fiat currencies that are backed by a government, like the US dollar.
-These have no intrinsic value: the paper that makes up a $20 bill isn’t worth $20 dollars.
-Instead, it is backed by the US government, which declares the $20 bill to be valuable.
-So the bill's value depends on the state of the US economy and also how the US economy is being managed; if the US economy suddenly tanks, the $20 bill could lose much of its value.
-A bar of gold, on the other hand, does not depend directly on a particular government or economy for its value.</p>
+<p>Another benefit of gold is that it's value is de-centralized, meaning that no cntral authority can step in and arbitrarily change its price.
+Instead, the price of gold is determined by the market</p>

-<p>Gold is also a good store of wealth because of its history.
+<p>Finally, gold is a good store of wealth because of its history and finite supply.
 People have valued gold for at least 4000 years, so even though its value fluctuates, you can be very confident it won’t ever go to zero.
 We also know that there’s a limited supply of gold, so its value won’t suddenly get wiped out by new gold flooding the market.</p>

 <p>In summary, gold is a good store of wealth because it:
 <ul>